Deliveries to hospitals and medical centers are unavailable for all products.

 7. Trim any excess resin and polish the surface, if needed, to achieve a smooth and glossy finish.

-Displaying And Repurposing Preserved Funeral Flowers
+5 Ways To Display And Repurpose Preserved Funeral Flowers

 Once you have preserved the funeral flowers, it's time to display and repurpose them in ways that hold special meaning.
 Here are a few ideas to consider: